- Women's Breakout merger

 - Case studies

-Clinks seeks to highlight the specific and often negelected needs of women offenders, and to provide support to the organisations which work with them.
-We carry out this work in partnership with specialist women's organisations, including the Women's Resource Centre, which provides support to all women's organisation in the voluntary sector and provider organisations such as Women in Prison.
+Clinks seeks to highlight the specific and often neglected needs of women offenders, and to provide support to the organisations which work with them.
+We carry out this work in partnership with specialist women's organisations such as Agenda, and provider organisations such as Women in Prison.

 Through these partnerships, we continue to make the case for the distinct needs of women offenders to be recognised and addressed by the criminal justice system and related agencies.